Meet the Team

 During her tenure in academia, Sonya’s expertise in multicultural psychology was frequently sought by publishing houses for developmental reviews of new and revised editions of psychology textbooks.
 She also authored and revised many ancillary materials (test banks, instructors’ manuals, companion websites) for psychology textbooks published by Pearson Higher Education, McGraw-Hill, Worth Publishers, and Cengage Learning.

 In addition to her roles as owner and CEO of CEMPSYCH, LLC, she is a co-facilitator of the workshops and the primary developer of upcoming continuing education courses online.
 And the host of the upcoming CEMPSYCH, LLC podcast Reflections on Multicultural Competence.
-As if that’s not enough, she is evaluating the authenticity in the claiming she is a “web developer” just because she learned so much while working on this website.

 He earned a Ph.D. in Counseling Psychology from Temple University, and a dual degree (M.A. & Ed.M.) in Psychological Counseling from Columbia University, Teachers College.
 His experience of taking a Racial Identity and Mental Health course taught by Robert Carter, Ph.D. at Teachers College was a catalyst for his racial justice activism.

-With 25 years of experience working with in a variety of clinical, corporate, and educational settings, he has worked with individuals of different age, race, ethnic, and religious backgrounds.
+With 25 years of experience working within a variety of clinical, corporate, and educational settings, he has worked with individuals of different age, race, ethnic, and religious backgrounds.
 He has provided short-term and long-term individual and group psychotherapy, to treat anxiety and depressive disorders, addiction, insomnia, grief and issues related to other life transitions.

 Mike has also provided multicultural consultation and training to organizations and other mental health professionals.
 He has taught many psychology courses at the undergraduate and graduate level.
 Since 2016, he has been a facilitator of the White People Confronting Racism workshop held in Philadelphia 3-4 times annually.